 You can coat these bars in a snap with 70% cacao content chocolate, or make up a chocolate ganache to lower the carb content.
 The only problem with the ganache is that it is thicker and must be stored in the freezer to remain firm.
 Both coatings taste equally delicious, though!

-- 1/2 teaspoon pure stevia extract (NOW or Trader Joe’s brand preferred)
+- 1/2 teaspoon (2.5 mL) pure stevia extract (I recommend Trader Joe’s organic stevia)

 - Chill a cookie sheet lined with wax or parchment paper in the freezer or fridge while you are prepping the candy filling.